 Sober living communities do more than encourage addiction treatment and sobriety.
 The rules are designed to help people create structure in their lives and meet the day-to-day expectations that society places upon them.
 Most sober living communities require residents to hold some sort of job in the community.
-If residents cannot find work, they’re expected to do volunteer duties in the community, or pick up extra tasks around the home.
+If residents cannot find work, they’re expected to do volunteer duties in the community or pick up extra tasks around the home.

 These requirements help fill the time the residents might have formerly used on drugs, but they also help residents learn to structure their days around work and meaningful activities.
-Sober living facilities often require residents to handle cleaning and cooking tasks in addition to their employment.
-These tasks can help residents develop skills they’ll need when they live on their own.
-In most cases, as long as residents comply with the rules, they are allowed to stay as long as they’d like.
-It’s not uncommon for people to live in sober living communities for months or even for years.
+Sober living homes often require residents to handle cleaning and cooking tasks in addition to their employment.
+These tasks can help residents develop skills they’ll need when living independently.
+In most cases, as long as residents comply with the rules, they can stay as long as they’d like.
+It’s not uncommon for people to live in sober communities for months or even years.

 Household and community responsibilities also help residents learn to be socially responsible and put the needs of others before their own.
 Sometimes, people who live in sober communities develop tight friendships and strong bonds with others in the community.
-Residents learn to support one another, listen to one another and lean upon one another.
-These are the sorts of activities that healthy families do regularly, and it’s no surprise that some people in sober living communities form families of their own.
+Residents learn to support, listen to, and lean upon one another.
+These are the sorts of activities that healthy families do regularly, and it’s no surprise that some people in sober living houses form their own families.

 - A specific number of days of sobriety

-- A financial commitment, perhaps including a deposit
+- Financial commitment, perhaps including a deposit

 - Proof of employment